pdhoff/pdhoff.github.io/teaching/stat532/stat532.md

 ---

 #### Announcements
+2017-11-07: Continue reading the book and notes on MLEs.
+Do all the new homework problems, due next Tuesday 11-14.

-2017-10-26 Three new homework problems have been posted, due next Thursday 11-02.
+2017-10-26: Three new homework problems have been posted, due next Thursday 11-02.

 2017-10-24: Read the notes and book chapter on maximum likelihood.